js216/CeNTREX/DAQ/README.md

 button, for other controls, the label will appear to the left of the control), a type, and the `row`/`col` where they are to appear in the list of controls for a given device.
-Some controls require other options (e.g., `Button`s need the function that is called when the button is pressed); see configuration files in `config/devices` for examples.
+Some controls require other options (e.g., `Button`s need the device driver function that is called when the button is pressed); see configuration files in `config/devices` for examples.

 The information in these files is passed as a dictionary (named `config`) to the constructor of `Device` objects: